Books, ebooks, free books and documentary features

 The Damocles Plot A gang of criminals hijack a jet airliner and threaten to bring it down over the city of London unless their demands are met.
 Will the good guys be able to prevent disaster before the plane's fuel runs out?
 Among the dramatis personae in this epic are Captain Wilf Jagger, Chief Pilot of Meteor Air Express, First Officer Sarah Amberley-Kemp and Zulu Charlie, the world's only remaining airworthy Vickers Merchantman cargo plane.

 Flight 935 Do You Read?
-The crash of an airliner is blamed on pilot error but research scientist John Armstrong discovers that the accident is the result of a murder plot that has gone wrong.
+The crash of an airliner is blamed on pilot error but research scientist John Armstrong discovers that the accident might have been the result of a murder plot that has gone wrong.
 But who is the murderer, and who was the victim?
 Impossible to say.
-But then the plane's cockpit voice data recorder is recovered from the nets of a fishing boat in the Atlantic . . .
+Then the plane's cockpit voice data recorder is recovered from the nets of a fishing boat in the Atlantic . . .

 It's Not As Simple As That The narrator is a lad of 12 who can’t understand why adults are messing things up when it’s obvious how they could solve the world’s problems.
 The title of the book is the response he always seems to hear when he suggests answers.